nhnammldlnlpcvrs/Feature-Recommendation_Systems/README.md

 ```
 ## 6. Run dbt Project

+After setting up the environment and database connection, you can now execute the dbt pipeline to transform, clean, and prepare analytical tables.

 ### 6.1 Initialize dbt
 ```bash
 cd dbt_project

 dbt deps
 ```
-This step downloads all dbt packages defined in your ***packages.yml***
+This command installs all dbt packages defined in the **packages.yml** file, such as:

+- dbt_utils

+- dbt_labs

+A package-lock.yml file will be automatically created to lock dependency versions.

 ### 6.2 Seed data
 ```bash
 dbt seed
 ```
-This will load the CSV files inside the seeds/ folder into your Postgres database.
+This command loads the CSV files located in the **seeds**/ folder into your PostgreSQL database.
+These raw datasets act as the foundation for all subsequent transformations.
 ### 6.3 Run Models
 ```bash
 dbt run
 ```
-This executes all the dbt models (SQL transformations) and creates the final tables inside the database.
+This executes all dbt models (SQL transformations) defined in your **models**/ directory.
+It will build the cleaned and transformed tables — for example:

+- stg_online_retail

+- user_item_dl

+- transaction_fpgrowth

+All models will be materialized in your target schema (e.g., public) of the PostgreSQL database.
 ### 6.4 Test Models (Optional)
 ```bash
 dbt test
 ```
+Runs all the defined data tests in your project to validate data quality, such as:

+- Non-null checks

+- Uniqueness constraints

+- Referential integrity

 ### 6.5 Export Models to CSV
 ```bash